sajidak-dcg/notes/doxygen/README.md

 	-	header.html
 	-	DoxygenLayout.xml

-> Note: do NOT copy from rendered content, copy from `raw` source
+> Note: do NOT copy from rendered content, copy from `Raw` source

 ## Prepare
 1. Rename file `<config-path>\xPRJx-Docs-GenOpts.dat` replacing `xPRJx` with your project name or code